Florida black bear

 The Florida black bear (Ursus americanus floridanus) is a subspecies of the American black bear that has historically ranged throughout most of Florida and the southern portions of Georgia, Alabama, and Mississippi.
-The large black-furred bears live mainly in forested areas and have seen recent habitat reduction throughout the state due to increased human development, as well as habitat modifications within bear habitat.
+The large black-furred bears live mainly in forested areas and have seen recent habitat reduction throughout the state with increased human development as well as habitat modifications within bear habitat.

 Description

 Physical

 Florida black bears are typically large-bodied with shiny black fur, a short tail, and many have brown fur on their muzzles.
 Pelage color is consistently black in Florida, but summer molting of the guard hairs may cause them to look brown.
 A white chest patch, called a blaze, is found in about 30% of the population.
-It is Florida's second largest terrestrial mammal (behind the American bison that are still found in Paynes Prairie Preserve State Park), with an average male weight of 300 lb; the largest known male weighed 760 lb and was found in Seminole County and the largest known female was 400 lb and found in Liberty County.
+It is Florida's second largest terrestrial mammal (behind the American bison that are still found in Paynes Prairie Preserve State Park), with an average male weight of 300 lb; the largest known male weighed 760 lb found in Seminole County, and the largest known female was 400 lb and found in Liberty County.
 Females generally weigh about half as much as males.
 Average adults have a length of between 4 ft and 6 ft, standing between 2.5 ft and 3.5 ft high at the shoulder.
 Their feet have short, curved, non-retractable claws on each of the five digits.
 Black bears walk with the entire sole of their feet touching the ground.
 Bears use a pacing stride, where both legs on the same side move together so that the hind foot is placed in or slightly in front of the track of the forefoot; the smaller (inner) toe occasionally does not register in the track.
 The eyes are small, and the ears are round and erect.

 Behavior

 Black bears are shy and reclusive.
 They use various means to express their emotions including vocalizations, body language, and scent marking.
 They are mainly solitary, except when females have dependent cubs or during mating season.
-Although they are solitary mammals, they are not territorial, and typically do not defend their range from other bears, but will defend a food source from other bears.
+Although they are solitary mammals, they are not territorial and typically do not defend their range from other bears, but they will defend a food source from other bears.
 Black bears have good eyesight (especially at close range), acute hearing and an excellent sense of smell that is believed to be the best of any land mammal.